Best Headless CMS for Next.js (2026): Top Picks by Use Case + Setup Tips

 Best for: Complex schemas and collaborative editing

 Why with Next.js: Sanity’s flexible schema builder lets developers design tailored content structures for any use case.
 It combines real-time collaboration with powerful APIs (GROQ and GraphQL), which makes it ideal for projects that depend on structured, dynamic data.
-Its Visual Editing and Live Preview work seamlessly with the App Router and Draft Mode.
+Its Visual Editing and Live Preview work well with the App Router and Draft Mode.
 If you want to know more about how we connect Sanity with Next.js in real-world builds, check our Next.js case studies.

 Watch-outs: Requires more initial setup and technical know-how, which may increase development time for smaller teams.